 Generally, only a handful of people or small businesses have the necessary capital to purchase property outright and therefore most people will turn to a financial institution in order to source funding.

-Financing for properties – whether commercial or residential - can come in a variety of forms, from everyday mortgages to focused loans for expanding your business.
+Financing for properties, whether they are for commercial or residential use, can come in a variety of forms from everyday mortgages to short term loans, allowing investors to expand their portfolios.

-Throughout this guide we’ll take a closer look at the various types of finance available and how they could help you as you enter the world of property development...
+Throughout this guide, we’ll take a closer look at the various types of finance available and how they could help you as you venture into the world of property finance.

-This guide is aimed at smaller property developers and semi-professional landlords.
-But what does that mean?
-Simply put it’s for those who develop and sell or rent properties, where it’s either a secondary business to their daily work or they’re just starting out building a property business.
+This guide is aimed at smaller property investors, first-time and semi-professional landlords.

+What does that mean?
+Simply put, for those who develop and sell, or rent properties whether it’s a secondary business alongside their daily work, or they’re starting out and building a property portfolio for business.